Halivator/discord-project-thing/README.md

 ------
 ***RECENT CHANGES***

--CONVERGENCE - MERGED INTO MAIN
--All project files/bot functionalities are accessible through main now!
+-CONVERGENCE - merged into main : All project files/bot functionalities are accessible through the main branch now!
 We completed the great merge.
 ------
 ***STARTING BRANCHES***
 - Quinn